Published by Angie. Last Updated on November 25, 2025.

 If you're looking for a quick meal that's loaded with flavor and won't break the bank, or for a healthy-ish takeout option downtown, Bae Bae's Kitchen or Bae Bae's Cafe is surely the answer.

-Bae Bae's Kitchen is located at 951 Liberty Avenue in downtown Pittsburgh and Bae Bae's Cafe is located at 945 Liberty Avenue just a few doors down.
+Bae Bae's Kitchen was located at 951 Liberty Avenue in downtown Pittsburgh and Bae Bae's Cafe was located at 945 Liberty Avenue just a few doors down and closed in 2025.

 For more Asian restaurants in Pittsburgh, check out Umami, Oishii Bento, Soju, Chengdu Gourmet, or Golden Pig.